arminveres/iot-inventory-management/notes/ArminsFeedback.md

 ## Chapter 5

-In the first paragraph, I would suggest adding a last sentence saying what the following sections describing.
+> In the first paragraph, I would suggest adding a last sentence saying what the following sections describing.
 Such as "In the following sections, we discribe components of the architecture in more details".
 Othwerise, its not very clear whether those are components (sections 5.4.1 - 5.4.3).
 And possibly move 5.4.4 as another paragraph to the first paragraph.
 Follow the structure from general to specific: describe overall architecture -> describe contributing components in details.

+Do you mean 5.4.4 as another paragraph to 5.4?

-Are Actors part of the architecture?
+> Are Actors part of the architecture?
 If so, I would suggest the following structure:
-5.4 Architecture
+> 5.4 Architecture\
-5.4.1 Actors
+> 5.4.1 Actors\
-5.4.2 Software Components
+> 5.4.2 Software Components\
-5.4.2.1 Configuration and Management DB
+> 5.4.2.1 Configuration and Management DB\
-5.4.2.2 Decentralised Identity Management Framework 5.4.2.3 Secure Firmware Udate
+> 5.4.2.2 Decentralised Identity Management Framework\
+> 5.4.2.3 Secure Firmware Udate\
-5.4.3 Hardware Components
+> 5.4.3 Hardware Components\
-5.4.3.1 Controller Nodes
+> 5.4.3.1 Controller Nodes\
-5.4.3.2 Edge Nodes
+> 5.4.3.2 Edge Nodes
+>

-Then you can go into details about work flows (section 5.7).
+> Then you can go into details about work flows (section 5.7).
 I would also rename that section to something like "Process Interactions" and possibly display few flow diagrams to illustrate the text better (but if you have time).

+Should I create flow diagrams for the design specifically?
+I created Sequence Diagrams for the implementation.

 ## Chapter 6

-You don't need to cover what is what again, outlining in one paragraph what (e.g., software like Docker, programming languages, environments, etc.) was used for the implementation is enough.
+> You don't need to cover what is what again, outlining in one paragraph what (e.g., software like Docker, programming languages, environments, etc.) was used for the implementation is enough.
 Although it feels that Hyperledger should be rather discussed as part of the architecture desing, as I'm not sure that Orion, Indy and Aries can be labelled as tools (something to ask Bruno maybe?).
 But things like Aries Cloudagent Pythod is definately a tool.
 Overall, I would keep this section short and without subsections.
+>

-Figure 6.1 belongs to the background knowledge on Hyperledger Orion.
+> Figure 6.1 belongs to the background knowledge on Hyperledger Orion.
 Which also means, you probably want to cover Orion in the background section.

+Same question as before, unsure about explicit applications being mentioned in the background section.

-I'm not quite clear on the 6.3.3 Node purpose.
+> I'm not quite clear on the 6.3.3 Node purpose.
 If it handles revocations, then its usually a credential issuer who should be doing that.

+Maybe the wording was weird, but the responsibility is to handle, when a revocation happens, issued by the issuer. rewrote this part.

-I'm also not very clear on the purpose of 6.3.1 section and would suggest moving it after discussion of Isuser, Auditor and Verifier, as it rather refers to a process.
+> I'm also not very clear on the purpose of 6.3.1 section and would suggest moving it after discussion of Isuser, Auditor and Verifier, as it rather refers to a process.
+>

-So I would suggest structure of this section as follwos:
+> So I would suggest structure of this section as follows:
+>
-6.1 Tools
+> 6.1 Tools\
-6.2 Configuration and Mng DB
+> 6.2 Configuration and Mng DB\
-6.2.1 Running on Orion Node
+> 6.2.1 Running on Orion Node\
-6.3 Identity and Cred Mng
+> 6.3 Identity and Cred Mng\
-6.3.1 Issuer
+> 6.3.1 Issuer\
-(6.3.2 Node)
+> (6.3.2 Node)\
-6.3.2 Auditor
+> 6.3.2 Auditor\
-6.3.3 Verifier
+> 6.3.3 Verifier\
-6.3.4 Running an Agent
+> 6.3.4 Running an Agent\
-6.4 Netowkring
+> 6.4 Networking\
-6.5 Processes
+> 6.5 Processes\
-6.5.1 Onboarding
+> 6.5.1 Onboarding\
-6.5.2 Revocation
+> 6.5.2 Revocation\
-6.5.3 Firmware updating
+> 6.5.3 Firmware updating

+Done!